-RFID tags are a challenging platform from an information assurance standpoint.
-Their extremely limited computational capabilities of RFID tags imply that traditional multiparty computation techniques for securing communication protocols are not feasible, and that instead lightweight approaches must be considered.
+The extremely limited computational capabilities of RFID tags imply that traditional multi-party computation techniques for securing communication protocols are not feasible, and that instead lightweight approaches must be considered.
 Yet the robustness and security requirements for RFID applications can be quite significant.
 Ultimately, security solutions for RFID applications must take as rigorous a view of security as other types of applications.
 Accordingly, our threat model assumes a Byzantine adversary.
 In this model all legitimate entities (tags, readers, the Verifier) and the adversary have polynomially bounded resources.
-The adversary controls the delivery schedule of the communication channels, and may eavesdrop into, or modify, their contents, The adversary may also instantiate new channels and directly interact with honest parties.
-However, we assume that the Verifier is a trusted entity that cannot be corrupted, and that the reader-Verifier channels are secure.
+The adversary controls the delivery schedule of the communication channels, and may eavesdrop into, or modify, their contents, and also instantiate new channels and directly interact with honest parties.

-We are mainly concerned with security issues at the protocol layer and not with physical or link layer issues, such as the coupling design, the power-up and collision arbitration processes and the air-RFID interface-For details on physical/link layer issues the reader is referred to [11, 12].
+We are mainly concerned with security issues at the protocol layer and not with physical or link layer issues-For details on physical/link layer issues the reader is referred to [10, 11].